astrofrog/pyavm/README.md

 ### Parsing files

-To parse AVM meta-data from an existing file, simply call the ``from_image`` class method using the filename of the image (or any file-like object):
+To parse AVM meta-data from an existing image, simply call the ``from_image`` class method using the filename of the image (or any file-like object):

     >>> avm = AVM.from_image('myexample.jpg')